-- a) Statement of Qualifications.
-Proposers must describe the Cannabis Business Owners' qualifications relative to the proposal, including experience running businesses similar to the one proposed, including cannabis and/or non-cannabis businesses. - b) Proposal Implementation.
-Proposers must provide verifiable, detailed descriptions of the persons or type of resources, and other background information for key individuals and owners of 20% or more of the business and describe resources, including financial resources, dedicated to implement the proposal. - c) Understanding and Approach.
-Proposers must provide a statement demonstrating the business' understanding and approach to running the proposed cannabis business and how that approach will integrate the business into the community in which it is located. - d) Local Hire (Optional).
+- c) Understanding and Approach.
+Proposers must provide a statement demonstrating the business' understanding and approach to running the proposed cannabis business and how that approach will integrate the business into the community. - d) Local Hire (Optional).
 Proposers may provide a plan demonstrating how they would hire locally.
 A local hire plan could address: - 1.
 A minimum percentage of the business' employment base hired locally. - 2.
 A recruitment plan for new hires, including outreach methods. - 3.
 The hourly wage of the lowest-paid employee. - 4.
-Estimated number of employees in the first year, second year, third year, fourth year and fifth year. - 5.
+Estimated number of local employees in the first through fifth years. - 5.
 Available job pathways. - 6.
-Describe any plans to train employees and promote lower-level employees. - 7.
-Estimated number of full-time and part-time positions in years one through five. - e) Local Ownership (Optional).
+Plans to train or educate employees (e.g., on-the-job training, or full/partial tuition payment) and promote lower-level employees. - e) Local Ownership (Optional).
 Proposers may furnish materials to demonstrate they are locally owned.
-More than 50% ownership of the business by a three-year resident(s) or business owner(s) constitutes local ownership.
-The local owners must provide verifiable information regarding the number of years each owner has lived in, and/or owned a business in, Alameda.

-- f) Community Benefit (Optional).
-Proposers may provide a plan demonstrating how the community at-large would benefit from their proposal.
-A community benefit program could include college scholarships, incubation of minority businesses, business training sponsorships, supporting or sponsoring community programs, training programs, targeted donations, or a combination of the aforementioned or benefits of another kind.

-- g) Schedule.
+As set forth in the Evaluation Rubric (Exhibit A), points will be awarded based on: (a) whether more than 50% of the cannabis business is owned either by an Alameda resident or business owner, and (b) the length of such residency or business ownership.
+Accordingly, proposers must provide verifiable information regarding the number of years of residency or ownership by the local owners constituting the majority.
+The maximum points will be assigned for 100% local ownership. - f) Community Benefit (Optional).
+Proposers may provide a plan demonstrating their prior involvement in community/nonprofit organizations in the City of Alameda, Alameda County, and/or their local community. - g) Schedule.
 Proposers must provide a schedule to ensure the commencement of operations for the proposed Cannabis Business.
-The schedule should include dates for the following:

-- 1. Design review approval, if applicable.
+The schedule should include dates for the following: - 1.
+Design review approval, if applicable.

-- 2. Signage approval, if applicable.

-- 3. State license(s) issuance.

-- 4. CBOP/Land Use permit issuance.

-- 5. Building permit issuance.

-- 6. Issue of other regulatory permits (e.g., EBMUD discharge permit, etc.).

-- 7. Completion of construction.

-- 8. Opening and commencement of operations.

-- iii.
-The score cut-off to be used by the Selection Panel when reviewing the proposals to determine which Proposers are granted an oral interview is 60 points (or a score of at least 75%).

-F. Selection Panel.
-Proposers who have timely submitted complete proposals and paid the Pre-Application Review Deposit of \$6,500.00 shall have their proposals rated and ranked by the Selection Panel.

-i.
-The Selection Panel shall consist of: (1) Chief of Police, (2) a representative from the Community Development Department, and (3) a representative from the City Manager's Office.
+- 2. Signage approval, if applicable. - 3.
+State license(s) issuance. - 4.
+CBOP/Land Use permit issuance. - 5.
+Building permit issuance. - 6.
+Issue of other regulatory permits (e.g., EBMUD discharge permit, etc.). - 7.
+Completion of construction. - 8.
+Opening and commencement of operations. - iii.
+The score cut-off to be used by the Selection Panel when reviewing the proposals to determine which Proposers are granted an oral interview is 60 points (or a score of at least 75%). - F. Selection Panel.
+Proposers who have timely submitted complete written proposals and paid the Pre-Application Review Deposit of \$6,500.00 shall have their proposals rated and ranked by the Selection Panel.
+The Selection Panel shall employ "blind scoring," whereby the identities of the owners of the proposed cannabis business will not be revealed, when the written proposals are scored. - i.
+The Selection Panel shall consist of: (1) a Technical Support Panelist (non-scoring), (2) a Real Estate/Property Management Panelist, (3) a Finance Panelist, (4) a Health Panelist, (5) a Planning Panelist, and (6) a Panelist from another City department not related to cannabis. - ii.
+All Panelists shall sign an acknowledgement to ensure full, fair and effective execution of their duties on the Selection Panel, including, to ensure each Panelist: - a) Maintains the confidentiality of any information gained during their service on the Selection Panel; - b) Takes all reasonable steps to ensure their service on the Selection Panel is fair and impartial, including without limitation, their disclosure prior to service on the Panel of any connection to a proposer or owner that would pose a substantial conflict of interest consistent with applicable law; and